sandstorm/oh-my-zsh-flow-plugin/README.rst

 	cd Packages/Application/Acme.Demo
 	flow help      # now, that's actually quite cool, as the system will find the correct
 	                # flow CLI executable by traversing the parent directories

-NOTE: For Backwards Compatibility, the "flow3" command is still supported for pre-2.0 instances.

 Tab Completion
 --------------